-Incorporating the needs, views and feedback of such a wide sample of the investment world helped to drive design decisions and ensure that the end product aligned with the goal of making Thomson Reuters data more accessible and usable to the widest range of customers.
+Incorporating the needs, views and feedback of such a wide sample of the investment world helped to drive design decisions and ensure that the end product aligned with the goal of making our data more accessible and usable to the widest range of customers.

-Next, spending time with the Thomson Reuters team that provides data to institutional investors provided a top-down and bottom-up approach to creating the application and a 360-degree view of the workflows it needed to address.
+Next, spending time with our team that provides data to institutional investors provided a top-down and bottom-up approach to creating the application and a 360-degree view of the workflows it needed to address.

 Backtesting in minutes

 The result is a point and click interface that, when combined with Elsen’s custom-developed command language, can serve everyone along the continuum from fundamental managers to those with more experience of quant investing.

 It turns the days (and sometimes weeks) long process of backtesting into something that anyone can accomplish in minutes.